-Celebrated pilot ‘Sully’ urges further updates to Boeing’s 737 MAX – and to older 737s
+Celebrated pilot Capt.
+Sully urges further updates to Boeing’s 737 MAX

 With the ungrounding of the MAX now imminent, he weighed in on what still needs to be done.

-His first concern echoes that of the European Aviation Safety Agency (EASA) and many of the public comments submitted on the FAA proposal: MCAS on the updated MAX will take input from the jet’s two angle of attack sensors, but Sullenberger believes a third check is necessary.
+His first concern echoes that of the European Aviation Safety Agency (EASA) and many of the public comments submitted on the FAA proposal: MCAS on the updated MAX will take input from the jet’s two angle-of-attack sensors, but Sullenberger believes a third check is necessary.

 If one of two sensors is faulty, the computers won’t know which is correct.